Analytics built by: Location, Inc.

-With a population of 28,335, 9,164 total housing units (homes and apartments), and a median house value of $169,437, Desert Hot Springs real estate values are some of the lowest in California, although compared to real estate around the nation, Desert Hot Springs homes are still considered rather expensive.
+With 28,885 people, 9,693 houses or apartments, and a median cost of homes of $206,429, Desert Hot Springs real estate values are some of the lowest in California, although compared to real estate around the nation, Desert Hot Springs homes are still considered rather expensive.

-Single-family detached homes are the single most common housing type in Desert Hot Springs, accounting for 62.58% of the city's housing units.
-Other types of housing that are prevalent in Desert Hot Springs include duplexes, homes converted to apartments or other small apartment buildings ( 14.15%), large apartment complexes or high rise apartments ( 14.11%), and a few mobile homes or trailers ( 6.04%).
+Single-family detached homes are the single most common housing type in Desert Hot Springs, accounting for 62.25% of the city's housing units.
+Other types of housing that are prevalent in Desert Hot Springs include large apartment complexes or high rise apartments ( 15.42%), duplexes, homes converted to apartments or other small apartment buildings ( 14.19%), and a few mobile homes or trailers ( 5.88%).

-Relative to California, our data show that Desert Hot Springs's latest annual appreciation rate is lower than 90% of the other cities and towns in California.
+Relative to California, our data show that Desert Hot Springs's latest annual appreciation rate is higher than 80% of the other cities and towns in California.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Desert Hot Springs differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Desert Hot Springs - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Desert Hot Springs real estate investment or home purchase decisions.